alhermann/MyVox/README.md

 # MyVox
 Lightweight, simple, C++ voxelizer based on the implementation of https://github.com/sylefeb/VoxSurf.
-For further details on the algorithm, refer to their website.
+For further details on the algorithm, refer to their repo.

 Voxelizer implementation requires no further dependencies.
 It operates on ```.stl``` files and outputs a ```.csv``` file which is intented to be processed further with ```Paraview```.